-- NE-4.C Establish a Community Emergency Response Team (CERT) program to educate volunteers about disaster preparedness and train them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations. - NE-4.D Annually review and revise the City's Emergency Operations Plan (EOP) as needed, and assess the need for modifications following post-incident analyses, post-exercise critiques, and changes in policy. - NE-4.E Continue participation on the Solano County Hazardous Materials Response Team and provide initial and ongoing training for first responders, such as training in hazardous materials incident response and management.
+- NE-4.J Establish a Community Emergency Response Team (CERT) program to educate volunteers about disaster preparedness and train them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations. - NE-4.K Annually review and revise the City's Emergency Operations Plan (EOP) as needed, and assess the need for modifications following post-incident analyses, post-exercise critiques, and changes in policy. - NE-4.L Operate evacuation assistance programs in conjunction with local transit providers to help those with limited mobility or lacking vehicle access.